rajatkashyap47586/Credex/README.md

 ## Assignment 6
 #### Reading from file line by line using line-reader module, making one document from each line and store in mongodb.

+## Assignment 7
+#### User give name of file and time of refresh using prompt, then check for any changes in that file for that particular amount of time.
+If there is any change then read that line, make a document and insert it in mongodb.